uphold/docs/_transactions.md

 Returns a [Transaction Object](#transaction-object).

 <aside class="notice">
-  Note that you will only receive the list of committed transactions.
+  Note that only committed transactions can be retrieved through this endpoint.
 </aside>

 ## Transaction Limit Errors